Affidavit of Death

 An affidavit of death serves a different purpose than a death certificate.
 The death certificate is an official government document issued by the vital records office that certifies the fact, date, cause, and manner of death.
 The affidavit of death is a privately created sworn statement that provides additional context, such as the specific property affected, the nature of the co-ownership, and the surviving owner's identity and claim to the property.
 The affidavit connects the death certificate to the specific real property transaction.

 Beyond joint tenancy transfers, affidavits of death are used to trigger transfer-on-death deed provisions, to initiate small estate affidavit proceedings, to notify financial institutions and government agencies of a death, and to support insurance claims.
-The affidavit is also necessary when the deceased person was a trustee of a living trust, a partner in a business entity, or a named party on bank accounts, investment accounts, or other financial instruments.
+The affidavit is also necessary when the deceased person was a trustee of a joint living trust, a partner in a business entity, or a named party on bank accounts, investment accounts, or other financial instruments.

 Why You Need a Affidavit of Death

 Remove a deceased joint tenant from a property title so the surviving owner can sell, refinance, or transfer the property without title complications.
+Our free affidavit of death template includes all required fields for county recorder filing.

 Comply with California Probate Code Section 210 and equivalent state statutes that require recording an affidavit of death to update public property records.
+Get a quote for your affidavit of death to ensure the document meets your state's recording requirements.

 Avoid formal probate for jointly held property by documenting the automatic transfer of ownership through right of survivorship.